As a father and step father, my grandfather David cared for twenty children!

 Hannah married and stayed in Ohio, but later moved to Indiana.
 Edward died on 29 July 1863 after fighting in the Ezra Church Battle in Fulton County, Georgia, and Matilda also married and stayed in Ohio, but eventually settled in Indiana too.

 David and his son, Henry, assisted in surveying the Allen Mesa Ditch, and it is still called that to this day.
-David had a talent for taking care of animals, and he was often called upon for his veterinarian services.
-Sarah was called the “Egg Lady,” for she raised chickens and sold their eggs.
+David had a talent for taking care of animals, and people in the community called upon him for his veterinarian services.
+Neighbors called Sarah the “Egg Lady,” for she raised chickens and sold their eggs.
 They lived on Roger’s Mesa until their deaths, and they are both buried at the Riverside Cemetery in Hotchkiss.
 David died in 1896, and he was 86 years old.
 Sarah died when she was 92 years old in 1914.

 - “Message Boards.”
 Ancestry, http://www.ancestry.com/boards/thread.aspx?mv=flat&m=841&p=localities.northam.usa.states.ohio.counties.monroe.